DivergentCodes/labrador/README.md

 Pull secrets from remote services into CI/CD pipelines.

 Labrador is a CLI tool to fetch variables and secrets from remote services.
-The primary use case is enabling secretless pipelines, where secrets are dynamically fetched instead of statically stored.
+The primary use case is enabling secretless pipelines in conjunction with automated OIDC authentication to cloud providers, where secrets are dynamically fetched instead of statically stored.

 Values are recursively pulled from one or more services, and output